 Identified areas should remain isolated from workers until sanitation process has been completed and area is deemed safe for use.

 Returning to Work

 All impacted workers should follow CDC and DPH recommended steps concerning return to work.
-Workers who are considered close contacts to a COVID19 case by public health authorities should not return for 14 days and are subject quarantine by public health.
+Workers who are considered close contacts to a COVID-19 case by public health authorities should not return for 14 days and are subject to quarantine by public health.

-Workers who leave during the work day due to COVID-19 symptoms and develop COVID-19 as confirmed by laboratory testing or diagnosis by a healthcare provider shall not return to the site until either released from isolation by healthcare provider or public health.
+Workers who leave during the work day due to COVID-19 symptoms and develop COVID-19 as confirmed by laboratory testing or diagnosis by a healthcare provider shall not return to the site until released from isolation either by a healthcare provider or public health.

 In All Cases

 - Keep all employee names confidential as required by law.